enricopolanski/functional-programming/README.md

 that maps every function `f: (a: A) => B` in a function `lift(f): (fa: F<A>) => F<B>` (**map between morphism**)

-The following properties have to hold:
+The following properties have to hold true:

 - `lift(1`<sub>X</sub>`)` = `1`<sub>F(X)</sub> (**identities go to identities**)
 - `lift(g ∘ f) = lift(g) ∘ lift(f)` (**the image of a composition is the composition of its images**)